anteater/anteater/README.md

 Description
 -----------

-Anteater is an open framework using standard regular expressions to ensure unwanted strings, filenames and binaries are not included in any patch or Pull request to any of your git repositories.
+Anteater is an open framework using standard regular expression to ensure unwanted strings, filenames, binaries, depreciated functions or staging enviroment code / credentials etc, are not included in any patch or Pull request to any of your git repositories.

 You tell anteater exactly what you don't want to get merged, and anteater looks after the rest.

-With a few simple steps it can be easily implemented into a CI / CD workflow with tooling such as Travis CI, CircleCI, Gitlab CI/CD and jenkins, gerrit and possibly others.
+With a few simple steps it can be easily implemented into a CI / CD workflow with tooling such as [Travis CI]()https://travis-ci.org/, [CircleCI](https://circleci.com/), [Gitlab CI/CD](https://about.gitlab.com/features/gitlab-ci-cd/) and [Jenkins](https://jenkins.io/).

 It is currently used in the Linux Foundations project ['OPNFV'](https://opnfv.org) as means to provid automated security checks at gate, but as shown in the examples below,